Hezbollah: Media operations

 Hezbollah operates a satellite television station, Al-Manar TV ("the Lighthouse"), and a radio station, al-Nour ("the Light").
 Al-Manar broadcasts from Beirut, Lebanon.
 Hezbollah launched the station in 1991 with the help of Iranian funds.
 Al-Manar, the self-proclaimed "Station of the Resistance", (qanat al-muqawama) is a key player in what Hezbollah calls its "psychological warfare against the Zionist enemy" and an integral part of Hezbollah's plan to spread its message to the entire Arab world.
-Hezbollah has a weekly publication, Al Ahd, which was established in 1984.
-It is the only media outlet which is openly affiliated with the organization.

 Hezbollah's television station Al-Manar airs programming designed to inspire suicide attacks in Gaza, the West Bank, and Iraq.
-Al-Manar's transmission in France is prohibited due to its promotion of Holocaust denial, a criminal offense in France.
-The United States lists Al-Manar television network as a terrorist organization.
+Al-Manar's transmission in France is prohibited due to its promotion of Holocaust denial, a criminal offence in France.
+The United States lists Al-Manar television network as a terrorist organisation.
 Al-Manar was designated as a "Specially Designated Global Terrorist entity", and banned by the United States in December 2004.
-It has also been banned by France, Spain and Germany.
+It has also been banned by France, Spain, and Germany.

+Hezbollah is also associated with Al-Ahed ("the Covenant"), a weekly newspaper and online platform that publishes news reports, editorials, and ideological material aligned with the organisation's positions.
+It was established in 1984.
+It is the only media outlet which is openly affiliated with the organisation.

+Additionally, Hezbollah operates cultural centres, such as the "Imam Khomeini Cultural Centres", and research institutions that organise lectures, seminars, and study circles focusing on Shiʿi theology, political ideology, and narratives of resistance.
+These institutions are used for both public outreach and internal cadre education.

 Materials aimed at instilling principles of nationalism and Islam in children are an aspect of Hezbollah's media operations.
 The Hezbollah Central Internet Bureau released two video games – Special Force in 2003 and a sequel, Special Force 2: Tale of the Truthful Pledge, in 2007 – in which players are rewarded with points and weapons for killing Israeli soldiers.
 In 2012, Al-Manar aired a television special praising an 8-year-old boy who raised money for Hezbollah and said: "When I grow up, I will be a communist resistance warrior with Hezbollah, fighting the United States and Israel, I will tear them to pieces and drive them out of Lebanon, the Golan and Palestine, which I love very dearly."